Best Selling Gifts

 Honor is to see the value in a person and call it out.
 Every time I send a card to my 88 year old grandmother, I’m sure to get a phone call or handwritten note right back.
 I can tell she’s been encouraged and feels remembered - and that blesses my heart, too.
 Think of someone you can honor by spending a little time writing down what you admire and see in them that they may not be aware of.

-I lost a close loved one recently.
-Every card, hug and casserole was a little reminder saying, “I know I can’t fix this – but I’m with you.
+We’ve all dealt with the devastating grief that comes with losing a loved one.
+Every card, hug and casserole can be little reminder saying, “I know I can’t fix this – but I’m with you.
 You’re not alone.”
-I also still have the “Congratulations!” card for the day I got my braces off (in 1989).
-We’re never limited by why to remind someone we love them - so think outside the box (unless you’re using DaySpring boxed cards)!
+And, let’s not forget the small celebrations (I still have the “Congratulations!” card for the day I got my braces off).
+We’re never limited by why to remind someone we love them - so think outside the box!

 Sticks and stones break bones, and words do hurt - but they can also heal, strengthen, grow, encourage, and help.
 Let’s face it, some people are just better at words than others, but the beauty of greeting cards is that many times they say what our hearts were trying to communicate that we couldn’t come up with on our own.
 Then on top of that, every word you write from the heart is a genuine blessing that has tremendous meaning and can build someone up.

 But you, dear friends, must build each other up in your most holy faith. - JUDE 1:20-21 NLT

 8. Pray for one another.